pakrym/pipelines/pipelines.md

 }
 ```

-The pipelines version of our line reader has 2 loops:
+The pipelines version of our line reader has the same 2 loops:
-- One loop reads from the Socket and writes into the PipeWriter
+- One loop reads from the Socket and writes into the PipeWriter.
-- The other loop reads from the PipeReader and parses incoming lines
+- The other loop reads from the PipeReader and parses incoming lines.

 Unlike, the `Stream` version of the example, there are no explicit buffers allocated anywhere.
 This is one of pipelines' core features.
 All buffer management is delegated to the `PipeReader`/`PipeWriter` implementations.
 This makes it easier for consuming code to focus solely on the business logic instead of complex buffer management.
 In the first loop, we first call `PipeWriter.GetMemory()` to get some memory from the underlying writer then we call `PipeWriter.Advance(int)` to tell the `PipeWriter` how much data we actually wrote to the buffer.
 We then call `PipeWriter.FlushAsync()` to make the data available to the `PipeReader`.